datapIan/iw3cine/README.md

 * Most commands in-game function the same way as they did in MW2, except for the toggling type commands: `about, clone, clearbodies, mvm_eb, and mvm_bot_holdgun`

   └── These commands are required to be typed as `command` followed by a 1.
 Example: `clearbodies 1`
+* BotSpawn and BotModel command arguments are `class = ar, smg, lmg, shotgun, sniper`, `team = allies, axis`
+* BotWeapon command arugments are `weapon = weapon name (m40a3_mp)`, `camo = woodland, desert, digital, blue, red, gold`
+* BotKill command arguments are `mode = head, body, shotgun, cash`
+* EnvColors command arguments are the name of any zone, example: `mvm_env_colors mp_farm`
+* EnvFog command arguments are `startdist, halfdist, red, green, blue`, example: `100 1000 1 .2 .7`
+* EnvProp command arguments are models in the current map, common_mp, or a custom fastfile.
+If from a custom fastfile or another map, it must be precached!

+  └── A list of common_mp xmodels can be found [here](https://pastebin.com/4nyXs25a)
+* EnvFx command arguments are fx in the current map, common_mp, or a custom fastile.
+If from a custom fastfile or another map, it must be precached!

+  └── Additionally, the arguments must be typed as `folder/filename`, example: `fire/firelp_med_pm_nodistort`
+       └── A list of common_mp fx's can be found [here](https://pastebin.com/q41g3GpJ).

 ## Issues